scko823/teams-for-linux/README.md

 # teams-for-linux

 Unoficial Microsoft Teams client for Linux using [Electron](http://electron.atom.io/).
-It uses the Web App and wrapps it as a standalone application using Electron.
+It uses the Web App and wraps it as a standalone application using Electron.

 ## Install

-You can download the tar.gz, rpm or deb from the [releases page](https://github.com/ivelkov/teams-for-linux/releases).
+You can download the tar.gz or deb from the [releases page](https://github.com/scko823/teams-for-linux/releases).

 ## Run from source